Who We Are

 Please make your cheque payable to Global Greengrants Fund UK and post it, and a signed Gift Aid Declaration form if eligible, to the address below.
 For every £1 donation, the UK government will contribute 25p.
 So taking just a few more seconds to fill out and post the Gift Aid declaration form will increase the value of your gift by 25 percent!

-Anyone with a charity account with CAF, Charity Bank, or a similar institution can give online from their account, or by sending a voucher or cheque to:
+Anyone with a charity account with CAF can donate online or by sending a voucher or cheque to:

 Global Greengrants Fund UK